ITrust/closure-itrust-library/README.md

     moduleManager_.setModuleUris(myproject.ModuleInfo["MODULES_URIS"]);

-When you will load your module, all js file will be retrieved and interpreted.
+When you load your module, all js file will be retrieved and interpreted.
 However, when you compile your application, you obtain one file per modules you defined (See **How to build automatically javascript modules ?** part).
 You will have to change your module info file to this :